PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #49 - 2026-05/index.md

 title: Monthly report n⁰49 - 2026-05
 description: "Monthly report of the activities on the PiRogue Tool Suite project"
 lead: "PiRogue tool suite (PTS) is an open-source tool suite that provides a comprehensive mobile forensics and digital investigations platform."
 summary: "This month's activities across the PiRogue Tool Suite project cover the completion and Colander integration of Mandolin, our new standalone service for offline artifact analysis, and the decoupling of PiRogue fleet management into two new dedicated modules.
 Our submission to OTF's UX & Discovery Lab was accepted, with The Engine Room set to conduct field user research and propose interface improvements for PiRogue and Colander.
 Major updates were also released for Octopus.
-The team held its monthly community meeting on May 28 and launched a community survey.
-The next community call is scheduled for June 26, 2026."
+The team held its monthly community meeting on May 28, the next community call is scheduled for June 26, 2026."
 date: 2026-05-31
 lastmod: 2026-05-31
 draft: false